EconomicsHometown: Little Rock

 Photo by Brett Clark

 Senior economics major Carlos Sepulveda spent most of the summer before his senior year studying for the Law School Admissions Test (LSAT), the entrance exam required to gain entrance into law school.
 But a recent cancer diagnosis and his subsequent admission into St. Jude Children’s Research Hospital in Memphis altered his post-graduation plans.

-Because of his positive experiences at St. Jude, Sepulveda no longer envisions a life as an attorney, but as a patient advocate.
-He is particularly interested in working in the health-care industry and hospital administration.
+Because of his positive experiences at St. Jude, Sepulveda now envisions himself not as an attorney but as a patient advocate.
+He is particularly interested in working in the healthcare industry and hospital administration.

 “I’m very interested in how to improve patient care and ensure they come out satisfied with the help they receive,” Sepulveda said.